elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 This process is very similar to the one described above, but there are a few extra steps to carry out.

-Before you install elasticsearch you can preferably disable the initial index creation by setting
+Before you install Elasticsearch you can preferably disable the initial index creation by setting

 ```bash
 configurer.createIndices: false